sayande717/notes/topics/Computer-Networks.md

         - length: 28 bits, Number of IP Addresses: $2^{28}=238435456$
         - Range: 240-255$
     - All these IP Addresses are reserved for Military Purposes.

+### Disadvantage of Classful IP Addressing
+1. Wastage of IP addresses & Inconsistency.
+    - Class A has $2^{24}$ hosts per network, but only $2^7-2$ networks available.
+    - Class C has $2^8$ hosts per network, but $2^{21}$ networks available.
+    - So, in some classes, there are too many hosts available while the number of networks is limited, and it's opposite in other classes.
+1. Maintainence is time consuming.
+    - Maintainence is time consuming especially in big networks like in case of Class A.
+    - We can use the concept of `sub-netting` to make maintainence easier.
+1. More prone to errors.
+    - In larger networks, there is a high probability of errors and collisions to take place, if not configured properly.

 ### Gateway
 ### IDS (Intrusion Detection System)